Almost every garden in North America has hosted a nesting pair of American Robins at some point.

 At the start of the Robin nesting season, the male's song is to advertise his territory or to attract a mate.
 You'll hear them the most just before the young hatch.

 The typical American Robin breeding season runs from April to July.
-Nesting may begin as early as March, in the southern states.
+Although, nest building may begin as early as March, in some southern states.

 The Robin's nesting habits begin with building what most people think of when they think bird nest, a perfectly round nest with a mud base, grasses lining the outside, and softer materials used inside for the eggs to rest on.